 - (1) Business Execution Decision-Making and Business Execution Structure - a.
-The Company has Corporate Executive Officers (hereafter, the Representative Directors and Corporate Executive Officers are referred to collectively as "Senior Management") who share business execution authority with the Representative Director and President, and the Corporate Executive Officers carry out decision-making and business execution in accordance with their responsibilities. - b.
-The Company has a Chief Financial Officer who is responsible for managing finance and accounting for the Fujitsu Group.

-- c.
-The Company has a Management Council made up of Representative Directors and Corporate Executive Officers to assist the Representative Director and President in decision-making. - d.
-The Representative Director and President puts in place systems and procedures (Management Council rules, systems for approvals and reaching decisions) needed for decision-making by Senior Management and employees entrusted by Senior Management with authority. - e.
-The Representative Director and President reports financial and business results at each regularly-scheduled meeting of the Board of Directors, makes periodic reports to the Board of Directors on the operational status of "Policy on the Internal Control System," and receives confirmation that operations are being undertaken correctly.
+The Company has Corporate Executive Officers (hereafter, the Representative Directors and Corporate Executive Officers are referred to collectively as "Senior Management") who share business execution authority with the Representative Director and CEO, and the Corporate Executive Officers carry out decision-making and business execution in accordance with their responsibilities. - b.
+The Company has a Chief Financial Officer who is responsible for managing finance and accounting for the Fujitsu Group. - c.
+The Company has a Management Council made up of Representative Directors and Corporate Executive Officers to assist the Representative Director and CEO in decisionmaking. - d.
+The Representative Director and CEO puts in place systems and procedures (Management Council rules, systems for approvals) needed for decision-making by Senior Management and employees entrusted by Senior Management with authority. - e.
+The Representative Director and CEO reports financial and business results at each regularly-scheduled meeting of the Board of Directors, makes periodic reports to the Board of Directors on the operational status of "Policy on the Internal Control System," and receives confirmation that operations are being undertaken correctly.